treehuggeriv/archive/README.md

   - But would first need to turn meditation into an instinctive habit so that relying on it for reset becomes possible

 # Archive
-- Rudyard Kipling's "If", on how to perceive both success and failures:
+- Rudyard Kipling's 'If', on how to perceive both success and failures:
 	If you can keep your head when all about you
 		Are losing theirs and blaming it on you,
 	If you can trust yourself when all men doubt you,